 Getting solar for your RV may be a job that you want to have someone else with more expertise help you out.
 AM Solar specializes in RV solar installations.
-They also provide solar kits and DIY instructions for the those who are so inclined.
+They also provide solar kits and DIY instructions for those so inclined.

 If you would like AM Solar to install your solar panels for your RV, you will need to drive your RV to Springfield, Oregon.
 AM Solar has limited overnight camping Monday through Thursday.
-If you need a hotel, they can also get you discount rates at the Village Inn: A rite of passage for any die-hard, DIY-ing road wonk.
+If you need a hotel, they can also get you discount rates at the Village Inn — a rite of passage for any die-hard, DIY road wonk.

 Solar Power for Campers: DIY Basics

-If you are the do-it-yourself type, getting a solar kit will save you between a couple hundred bucks to a thousand dollars.
+If you are the do-it-yourself type, getting a solar kit will save you between a couple hundred to thousands of dollars.
 You will want to make sure that you do it right, though.
-Here are 7 basic steps to help you decide what you will need.
+Here are seven basic steps to help you decide what you will need.